 #1 Port O’ Leith (Friday or Saturday night)

 ‘Best pub in the world’ according to Joseph my American tour guide.
 Expect a mixed clientele, dancing on the bar, and the last song to be a Proclaimers hit.
 I lived next to this hot mess, it’s not for the faint hearted.
 Definitely one of the liveliest bars in Edinburgh on a Friday and Saturday night and worth the trip to the New Town of Leith.
 Port O’ Leith is an Edinburgh institution, a visit is a badge you can wear proudly.
+I am now saddened to say that the PoL has now been taken over by a company and has lost its soul to the gentrification process.
+They hunt is on to replace the old Port O’ Leith at our number one spot.

 - Address: 108 Constitution St, Edinburgh